-Electrical Technology offers an associate degree in electrical technology and a certificate in practical electricity, both of which provides classroom hours and hands-on training in electrical design and layout and instruction in the National Electrical Code.
+Electrical Technology offers an associate degree in electrical technology and a certificate in practical electricity, both of which provide classroom hours and hands-on training in electrical design and layout and instruction in the National Electrical Code.
 Successful completion of these programs fulfill the Massachusetts Board of State Examiners of Electrician's academic requirements towards Journeyman Electrician licensure by providing 600 hours of classroom instruction.

 Electronics Engineering Technology offers an associate degree program in electronic engineering technology, which prepares students for work in industry, as well as for transfer to bachelor degree programs in electronics, business, computers, or engineering.
+The Robotics option within the Electronics Department allows students to choose to take courses that teach motors, sensors, controls, automation, and ladder logic instead of Calculus and University Physics.
 The Department also offers an associate degree program in biomedical engineering technology (medical electronics), which prepares students to work as Biomedical Technicians in a hospital or industry setting.
 Opportunities to pursue advanced degrees in business, electronics, or IT are available.